Nangal/practical-aspnetcore/projects/datastar/data-computed/README.md

 # data-computed

-This example shows to create a read only signal that is computed based on expression.
+This example shows to create a read only signal that is computed based on expression using `data-computed`.
+This attribute must not be used for performing actions.